 History: The Neustadt International Prize for Literature

 The prize was established in 1969 as the Books Abroad International Prize for Literature, then renamed the Books Abroad / Neustadt Prize before assuming its present name in 1976, The Neustadt International Prize for Literature.
 The Neustadt Prize is the first international literary award of this scope to originate in the United States and is one of the very few international prizes for which poets, novelists, and playwrights are equally eligible.
-It is widely considered to be the most prestigious international literary prize after the Nobel Prize in Literature and, in fact, is often referred to as the “American Nobel” because of its record of 32 laureates, candidates, or jurors who in the past 48 years have been awarded Nobel Prizes following their involvement with the Neustadt Prize.
+It is widely considered to be the most prestigious international literary prize after the Nobel Prize in Literature and, in fact, is often referred to as the “American Nobel” because of its record of 34 laureates, candidates, or jurors who in the past 51 years have been awarded Nobel Prizes following their involvement with the Neustadt Prize.
 Dispatches from the Republic of Letters: 50 Years of the Neustadt International Prize for Literature (Deep Vellum/Phoneme, 2020), edited by WLT editor in chief Daniel Simon, gathers the prize lectures of the first 25 laureates along with the nominating jurors who championed their work.
 The anthology received a Publishers Weekly starred review and was named a PW “Book of the Week” when it debuted in October 2020.

 “The Neustadt Prize, in stimulating the universality and diversity of literature, defends life itself.” – Octavio Paz, “Laureate’s Words of Acceptance,” World Literature Today 56:4 (Autumn 1982)